CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/07_LAB_15_01_Create_custom_session_host_images_by_using_image_templates_StandAlone.md

     Register-AzResourceProvider -ProviderNamespace Microsoft.ContainerInstance
     ```

-    > **Note**: Do not wait for the registration to complete.
+    > **Note:** Do not wait for the registration to complete.
 This might take about 5 minutes.

 1. Close the Azure Cloud Shell pane.